ToTenMilan/books-courses/sidekiq-book/README.md

+# Check the main branch of books-courses to inspect commits from the first chapter

+prevent transient errors from being notified
+Move Long running order creation on sidekiq queue and test in fake mode Configure sidekiq setup the app

 # Dev Environment for Sidekiq Book

 This is the dev environment used for my Sidekiq book.
 It includes everything you need to get up and running as